Apache Chief

 Apache Chief is a Native American superhero from the various Hanna-Barbera Super Friends and Harvey Birdman, Attorney at Law cartoons and the DC comic book series of the same name.
 He was one of the new heroes added (along with Black Vulcan, El Dorado and Samurai) to increase the number of non-white characters in the Super Friends' ranks.
 The visual look of the character was created by cartoonist Alex Toth, who designed many superheroes for Hanna-Barbera beginning in the 1960s.
 He was voiced by Michael Rye in most of his Super Friends appearances, Regis Cordic in his debut appearance, Al Fann in "History of Doom", and Maurice LaMarche in Harvey Birdman, Attorney at Law.

-In the Challenge of the Superfriends series, Apache Chief was seen in every episode except one, but had spoken lines in only ten out of the sixteen episodes of the series.
+In the Challenge of the Superfriends series, Apache Chief was seen in every episode except one and had spoken lines in ten out of the sixteen episodes of the series.
 His arch-enemy from the Legion of Doom was Giganta, who was originally an enemy of Wonder Woman.